polirritmico/force-xdg/README.md

 ## Installation

 Just copy the script to `/usr/local/bin/` or any location in your `PATH`.
-As an alternative `make` can be used to do it automatically (which also install the BASH auto-completion entry):
+As an alternative `make` can be used to do it automatically (Permissions may need to be adjusted if used as normal user.
+This also install a BASH auto-completion entry in `XDG_DATA_HOME`):

 ```
 git clone https://github.com/polirritmico/force-xdg.git